soymadip/KireiSakura-Kit/README.md

 ## Idea & Statement:

-- When I started learning bash, created some automation scripts for various things like adding chaotic AUR, installing packages etc. Then when I was updating my Oh-My-ZSH, I suddenly thought of making something similarly modular which can be used to do various things.
+- When I started learning bash, created some automation scripts for various things like adding chaotic AUR, installing packages etc. Then thought of making something similarly modular which can be used to do various things.
 - As for now this project is very Arch-linux centric as I use EndevourOS, but can be made to use with any distro.
 - As I have just started learning bash, my knowledge is very little.
 So this framework/library is very simple.
 But I believe this is a very powerful & useful concept.
 - Contribute if you find this useful and wanna make this more powerful.